2110366-2566-2/skillbridge/docs/database/README.md

 ### Application
 - The trigger is added for log in `ApplicationStatusLog` when there is an update of `status` on `Application`

+### Other
+- Manually squash old migrations for cleaner migrations history files

 <p align="right">(<a href="#database">back to top</a>)</p>